cableguy99/docs/docs/wp-and-research/technical-whitepaper.md

     achieved, in which the cost of running the network infrastructure could be offset by the revenues generated.
-In this context, the cost of network infrastructure consists of two parts: the physical cost of having hardware such as servers, memories that passes the network technical requirements; and the capital cost of having TAO locked into smart-contracts.
+In this context, the cost of network infrastructure consists of two parts: the physical cost of having hardware such as servers, memory that passes the network technical requirements; and the capital cost of having TAO locked into smart-contracts.
 The revenues for Masternodes would primarily come from Reward Engine emission, and later on from service revenues